Ford Fusion Insurance Rates

 Rates are averaged for all Ford Fusion models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Cheaper Ford Fusion Insurance
+How to Buy Cheap Ford Fusion Insurance

-- You may be able to save up to $170 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $170 per year just by quoting online well ahead of the renewal date

 You might have noticed that Ford Fusion car insurance companies consider a wide assortment of factors when providing customers with quotes.
 However, you can receive Ford Fusion quotes in real-time by using our free tool below.